tkn-tub/ns3-gym/doc/manual/source/python.rst

 Introduction
 ************

-The goal of Python bindings for |ns3| are two fold:

-#.
-Allow the programmer to write complete simulation scripts in Python (http://www.python.org);
+Python bindings provide support for importing |ns3| model libraries as Python modules.
+Coverage of most of the |ns3| C++ API is provided.
+The intent has been to allow the programmer to write complete simulation scripts in Python, to allow integration of |ns3| with other Python tools and workflows.
-#.
-Prototype new models (e.g. routing protocols).

-For the time being, the primary focus of the bindings is the first goal, but the second goal will eventually be supported as well.
+The intent is not to provide a different language choice to author new
+|ns3| models implemented in Python.

-Python bindings for |ns3| are being developed using a new tool called PyBindGen (http://code.google.com/p/pybindgen).
+Python bindings for |ns3| use a tool called PyBindGen (https://github.com/gjcarneiro/pybindgen).

 An Example Python Script that Runs |ns3|
 ****************************************